 If you manage to make it through your first year at school, then you are smart enough not to do this process for the next three years.
 Before you leave for summer vacation, put everything but your warm-weather clothes into storage.
 Cut the cost of a storage unit by sharing one with a few friends, preferably one with a truck who would be willing to help you get everything back to campus in the fall.

-And this way, next year, this process will be way less complicated!
+And this way, next year, this college move-in process will be way less complicated!

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.